 For eight years Rev. Carol was Chaplain at the trinity Springs Pavilion in Fort Worth Texas, the county psychiatric hospital.
 She also was a motivational speaker for the Greenhouse Spa for several years.

-Prior to the ministry, Rev. Carol was Sales Manager of a manufacturing company dealing with oil field servicing companies and the chemical industry.
-Rev. Carol was a Texas Real Estate Agent and has participated in Toastmaster’s International.
+Prior to the ministry, Rev. Carol was sales manager of a manufacturing company dealing with oil field servicing companies and the chemical industry.
+Rev. Carol was a Texas real estate agent and has participated in Toastmaster’s International.

+Carol retired from this ministry on November 18, 2018.
 She and her husband Mike enjoy traveling, swimming and raising orchids.